 - The home must be classified and taxed as “real estate” and cannot have been installed or occupied previously at any other site or location.

-*Manufactured homes are often referred to as “mobile homes” however a true mobile home where you do not own the land and is not taxed as real-estate are not eligible for any FHA reverse mortgage loan.
+*Manufactured homes are often called “mobile homes”; however, a truly mobile home where you do not own the land and are not taxed as real estate is not eligible for any FHA reverse mortgage loan.

 What This Could Mean for You

-Even if your manufactured home was built after 1990, it might be difficult to find a reverse mortgage lender.
-Some require a minimum appraised property value, and in other instances, origination fees may run a little higher than for other types of dwellings because of an extra foundation inspection required by an engineering company to make sure it complies with HUD’s acceptable foundation requirements.
+Finding a reverse mortgage lender might be difficult even if your manufactured home was built after June 15th, 1976.
+Some require a minimum appraised property value, and in other instances, origination fees may run a little higher than for other types of dwellings because of an extra foundation inspection required by an engineering company to ensure it complies with HUD’s acceptable foundation requirements.

 Characteristics of Manufactured Homes

-HUD has very specific guidelines for Manufactured homes and there are very few lenders who will still do them, but they can be done.
+HUD has very specific guidelines for Manufactured homes, and very few lenders will still do them, but they can be done.

 - Minimum Square Footage of 400 Square Feet* (current lender requirements are greater)

-- The Property must be constructed after 1990 and meet HUD guidelines as certified by HUD Label 24 CFR 3280.11.
+- The Property must be constructed after 1976 and meet HUD guidelines certified by HUD Label 24 CFR 3280.11.

-- Must be classified and taxed as real estate (must have turned in DMV registrations in favor of real property).
+- Must be classified and taxed as real estate (must have turned in DMV registrations to favor real property).

 - Was built on and remains on a permanent chassis.